-- Tuition fee: please check the website - Study materials: A total amount of approx. EUR 400 needs to be budgeted for the purchase of books, lecture notes, copies, etc. - Accommodation: The average price for a student room with a shared bathroom and kitchen is EUR 440/month.
-The average price for a studio with a private bathroom and/or private kitchen is EUR 550/month.
-These amounts do not always include extra costs (gas, electricity, water, internet).
-Students should budget two months of rent for the deposit. - General expenses: Besides the above expenses, students need to budget EUR 400 per month for expenses for food and beverage, medical costs, recreation, visits and personal expenses. - Health insurance (compulsory by law): membership fee will be paid by the University for ICP CONNECT scholarship students.
+- Tuition fee: please check our website. - Study materials: A total amount of approx. EUR 400 needs to be budgeted for the purchase of books, lecture notes, copies, etc. - Accommodation: The average price for a student room with a shared bathroom and kitchen is EUR 440/month.
+The average price for a studio with a private bathroom and/or private kitchen is EUR 520/month.
+These amounts do not always include extra costs such as gas, electricity, water, internet.
+Additionally, students should budget two months of rent for the deposit. - General expenses: In addition to the expenses above, students should budget approximately EUR 600 per month for expenses such as food and beverage, medical costs, recreation, visits and personal expenses.

+Health insurance (compulsory by law): membership fee will be paid by the University for ICP CONNECT scholarship students.
 Other students can register at a health insurance company for EUR 120 for the academic year.
 The health insurance covers up to 60% of medical expenses (doctor's visits and medicines).
 The health insurance only reimburses expenses; this means that students always need to advance these costs.